Our Guest Retreat, "The GROVER SUITE", Revealed

 Hello Faithful Farmers!

-I'm so excited to share one of our two guest suites upstairs - the "West Room".
+I'm so excited to share one of our two guest suites upstairs - "The Grover Suite".
 A spacious bedroom, a charming dressing room, and an oh so handsome bathroom.
 Oh, and while I’m at it, I must ask, can an old Colonial home have a modern mirrored sputnik chandelier?
 You’ll have to be the judge!

 Our Plans for these spaces were to: